 Fragrant haircare is increasingly popular

 As Chinese younger consumers have growing expectations for their haircare products, sub-categories such as fragrance care, household fragrance, fragrance cleaning start to emerge.
 Fragrance haircare, as an innovative category, is becoming a new growth point in China’s haircare market.

 According to Taobao and Tmall data, in November 2020, Taobao Tmall fragrance shampoo and haircare sales reached 410 million yuan, with a year-on-year increase of 192%.
-From 2018 to 2020, online consumption of fragrance hair spray on TMall has a growth of over 400%.
+From 2018 to 2020, online consumption of fragrant hair sprays on TMall had a growth of over 400%.

 The consumption activity for fragrance care products in the online market is evident.

 However, the top 3 sellers remain renowned brands: Adolf, Kashy, and Schwarzkopf.
 But from another perspective, this also provides more opportunities for more emerging brands to rise.

 The scale of China’s haircare market is gradually expanding.
 The online market size in 2020 was about 19.2 billion (RMB).
 In the second half of 2020, the online haircare market has grown by 60% compared to the same period last year.
 According to Statista, about 66% of haircare transactions took place online in 2021.

 In recent years, as the pace of work and life has accelerated, young people have paid as much attention to hair as skin.
 The traditional “shampoo + conditioner” standard combination can no longer meet their needs.